NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Riesz-representers.md

 [1] A. Balakrishnan.
 Applied Functional Analysis, New York, Springer-Verlag, 1976.

-[2] N. Aronszajn, Theory of reproducing kernels, Tranzactions of the AMS.– 950 – Vol.68.
+[2] N. Aronszajn, Theory of reproducing kernels, Transactions of the American Mathematical Society, Vol. 68, No. 3, 1950.